KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 they live it.

 Their life becomes a **microcosmic reflection**
-Of the entire **Tree of Emanation** —
+of the entire **Tree of Emanation**—
-A continual outfolding,
+a continual outfolding,
-Encounter,
+encounter,
-And potential return.
+and potential return.

 To live as a Zenetist
-Is to experience existence as layered and rhythmic.
+is to experience existence as layered and rhythmic.

 Every action
-Is part of a deeper process
+is part of a deeper process
-Of actualizing one’s essence.
+of actualizing one’s essence.

 Every:
 * Relationship